redtree0/k8sPlayground/README.md

 ```
 $ make cluster
 ```
-As soon as it is done, you can ssh into kubemaster to see the nodes in the cluster by running `kubectl get nodes`.
+As soon as it is done, you can ssh into kubemaster using `vagrant ssh kubemaster` to see the nodes in the cluster by running `kubectl get nodes`.
 They may take a while to get ready.
 You should see something like this:
 ```
 NAME         STATUS    ROLES     AGE       VERSION
 kubemaster   Ready     master    6m        v1.11.0